-- PhytoHome RAS (Regulated Aeroponic System) must be able to provide a temperature assisted environment that performs heating through either a small space heater or incandescent light and provide minor cooling through a fan ventilation system and water misting. - PhytoHome must be able to provide approximately 25-30 Watts per square foot to the plants through the LED lighting, as well as monitor ambient sunlight to determine the amount of necessary operation time. - PhytoHome must be able to provide intermittent or constant water misting directly to the roots of the plants to provide nutrients and sustain plant life.
+- PhytoHome RAS (Regulated Aeroponic System) must be able to provide a temperature assisted environment that performs heating through space heaters and provides minor cooling through a fan ventilation system and water misting. - PhytoHome must be able to provide approximately 25-30 Watts per square foot to the plants through the LED lighting, as well as monitor ambient sunlight to determine the amount of necessary operation time. - PhytoHome must be able to provide intermittent or constant water misting directly to the roots of the plants to provide nutrients and sustain plant life.